nickperel/professional-readme-generator/readme.md

   ### Installation

-  * Inquirer
+  * inquirer

   ### Usage

-  * search pokemon, add to saved cards, view saved cards
+  * save the cards you like and then view your saved cards on separate page

   ### License Info
   * [IBM License](https://opensource.org/licenses/IPL-1.0)